 - As the buds swell, the branches will become heavy and hang more

 Time is not the best indicator, because this will vary depending on the strain, your location, growing conditions, and the type of plant.
 For example, sativa cannabis plants typically have a longer flowering period and later finish than indica strains do.
-We typically grow sativa-dominant cannabis, starting seed in late April to May and typically harvest in October.
+We typically grow sativa-dominant plants, starting seed in late April to May and typically harvest the cannabis in October.
 Autoflowering cannabis plants live and grow in a timing universe of their own… We’ll talk more about them in a moment.

 Personally, the most reliable indicator that we pay attention to is the cannabis trichomes.